Hiking and camping with dogs safety gear etiquette

 1. Clean: Flush with saline or clean water.

-2. Disinfect: Apply antiseptic.
+2. Disinfect: Apply an antiseptic.

 3. Cover: Apply gauze and wrap firmly (but not too tight) with Vet Wrap.